Easy Read Information

 Sometimes, some or all of the information cannot be provided and we will explain the reasons why not if this happens.

-Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you.
-If you would like to do this please contact:
+Under GDPR and the Data Protection Act 2018, you are also entitled to access your clinical records or any other personal information held about you.
+If you would like to do this please see Can I access my own information?

 A freedom of information application is made by request.
 Please see Making a FOI Request for more details